What is BOPIS (Buy Online, Pickup in Store) in Retail?

 What are the Downsides of BOPIS and BOPIS Alternatives?

-Although the BOPIS trend may seem to only offer advantages, this isn’t quite the case.
+Although a BOPIS strategy may seem to only offer advantages, this isn’t quite the case.
 While much of the recent emphasis in the news has been on popular retailers shifting to offer BOPIS services for their customers, there are other alternatives on the horizon that offer improvements for both retailers, shippers, and consumers.
 One of the challenges that all three of these entities face is getting packages to the customer as fast as possible.

 Impact on Store Efficiency